winesapOS/winesapOS/UPGRADES.md

 - Remove no longer needed "amdgpu.sg_display=0" workaround.
 - Change EFI variables to be available again on non-Mac hardware.
 - Add the Chaotic AUR repository.
+- Change 'linux-lts' to be Linux 6.6 instead of 6.1.

 ## 3.3.0 to 3.4.0